Florida State vs. Tennessee Women's Basketball Predictions & Picks - November 9

 Florida State Performance Insights (2022-23)

-- The Seminoles' +408 scoring differential last season (outscoring opponents by 12.4 points per game) was a result of putting up 79.3 points per game (ninth in college basketball) while allowing 66.9 per contest (245th in college basketball).
+- The Seminoles outscored opponents by 12.4 points per game last season, with a +408 scoring differential overall.
+They put up 79.3 points per game (ninth in college basketball) and allowed 66.9 per contest (245th in college basketball).

+- With 76.2 points per game in ACC matchups, Florida State tallied 3.1 fewer points per game in conference games compared to its overall average (79.3 PPG).

+- The Seminoles put up 86.3 points per game at home last year.
+In away games, they averaged 74.8 points per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.